dhebbeker/memorex-android/README.md

 [![game seen from the side](documentation/res/pseite.jpg)](documentation/res/seite.jpg)

-The original Memorex implementation has been a handheld electronic game.
+The original Memorex implementation has been developed in January 2005 as a handheld electronic game.
 It is made of a wooden box with a panel on top.
 The player uses four colored buttons which are accompanied by a corresponding colored LED.
 A buzzer plays a tone for each symbol.

 [![game with open case](documentation/res/popen.jpg)](documentation/res/open.jpg)